lslezak/yast-container/README.md

 YaST should redirect the logging into `/mnt`, either by setting the log file or indirectly via a symlink in `/var/log`.

+A similar problem is with locking.
+E.g libzypp creates `/var/run/zypp.pid` lock file to avoid running multiple instances of the package management at once.
+But that files is created in side the container...

 ### Summary

+It seems that it should be possible to fully manage the host system from a container.

+However, the current YaST is not prepared for that.
+The adjustments seem to be small but a lot of places would need to be updated.

+On the other hand some YaST modules do not make sense in a containerized world, for example the module for HTTP server.
+It is supposed that the HTTP server would run in a separate container.